Xsolla teams up with Devcom on year-long strategic partnership

 Reichart believes that service providers like Xsolla can help the industry adapt to big changes in technology coming in the next few years.

-“We’ve had a long relationship with Devcon, and they want to support the indie community all throughout Europe,” said Chris Hewish, president of Xsolla, in an interview with GamesBeat.
+“We’ve had a long relationship with Devcon, and they want to support the indie community all throughout Europe,” said Xsolla president Chris Hewish in an interview with GamesBeat.
 “We have products we have to sell.
 But we don’t like to be out there selling, like hard selling.
 We’d rather get out there and show through examples or show how you can achieve some success.”

 He added, “We have products that can help you.
 We just want the games industry to be successful, and we want to democratize gaming.
 We work with enterprise partners, but why not bring all of those tools to everybody, so that any developer of any size can be successful.
 And that sort of alignment is what really felt good about partnering up and trying to do something that was more than just a sponsorship.”